heathprovost/alloy-devbox/README.md

 ### Windows using [wsl2](https://learn.microsoft.com/en-us/windows/wsl/install)

-Note: The following assumes you have not yet installed the WSL2 subsystem and will setup devbox in the default Ubuntu distribution.
+The following assumes you have not yet installed the WSL2 subsystem and will setup devbox in the default Ubuntu distribution.

 ```shell